microsoft/coyote/docs/tutorials/tasks/first-concurrency-unit-test.md

 }
 ```

-Here are the methods available available in the `IDbCollection` interface:
+Here are the methods available in the `IDbCollection` interface:

 ```c#
 public interface IDbCollection
 {